YasirMamman/python/README.md

 # python
-a simple code rgarding first week of Tensorflow bootcamp
+a simple code regarding first week of Tensorflow bootcamp